The HTC One M9 isn’t grabbing headlines anymore, so everyone’s keen to find out what the Taiwanese tech giant has lined up for its next release.

 Previous rumours suggest a 5.5in display with an HD resolution of 1,280 x 720 pixels, which equates to a pixel density of 267ppi.

-It’s also tipped to be powered by a 1.3GHz 64-bit octa-core MediaTek processor, although a separate rumour suggests a Qualcomm Snapdragon chip will be used instead.
+It’s also tipped to be powered by a 1.3GHz 64-bit octa-core MediaTek processor, although

 The grapevine also points to 16GB of storage, 2GB of RAM, a 2,800mAh battery, 13-megapixel rear-facing camera and a 5-megapixel front-facing one.

 The device will purportedly support 4G LTE network connections, offer dual-SIM capability, and run on Android 5.1.1 Lollipop OS straight out of the box.

 Unfortunately, until HTC actually verifies any of this information, we’ll have to take these rumours with a pinch of salt.
 Even the TENAA certification isn’t absolute proof of an imminent Desire 728 release.